DesktopMan/desticli/README.md

 # About

 Desticli is a command line interface for Destiny.
-It's main focus is to help you manage item stacks easily.
+It's main focus is to help you manage item stacks and collections easily.
 The script can be configured to run without user interaction.
 Only PSN authentication is supported at the moment.
 Xbox Live might come later.

 ## Installation